SteveDesmond-ca/stevedesmond-ca.github.io/resume.md

 - Created a configurable workflow engine, allowing customers to customize how jobs are processed
 - Created an extensible plugin framework, allowing customer-specific modules to be added dynamically
-- Expanded the use of the Continuous Integration environment (CruiseControl.NET) to:
+- Expanded the Continuous Integration build environment to:
   - Automate the release and deployment of applications to QA, staging, and production environments
   - Automatically apply configuration and customization to dozens of customer-specific deployments
 - Increased automated unit test code coverage of core assemblies to 100%